 Managing Feed Posts

-All posts pulled into the program via feeds will appear on the Content page.
+All posts pulled into the program via feeds will appear on the Planner page.

-- Posts from auto-published feeds appear in the Published tab, and are assigned to the channels the feed is assigned to.
+- Posts from auto-published feeds appear with published status and are assigned to the topics the feed is assigned to.

-- You can filter the Content page by Channel and Feed Type (i.e. RSS, Twitter, etc.) to view posts from specific channels and feed types.
+- You can filter the Planner page by topic and feed type (i.e. RSS, X, etc.) to view posts from specific topics and feed types.

-- Admins can take action on these For Review posts in 3 ways:
+- Admins can take action on these posts that need review in 2 ways:

-- For more details about managing posts under For Review, refer to this article.
+- For more details about managing feed posts that need review, refer to this article.

 You can edit a feed's settings at any time from the Feeds page.
 Click on the pencil and paper icon next to the feed to edit the settings.
-Change the feed Nickname, add the feed to more channels or remove the feed from certain channels, and edit the Publishing Rules.
+Change the feed Nickname, add the feed to more topics or remove the feed from certain topics, and edit the Publishing Rules.
 Make sure to click the blue "Save" button to save your updated preferences.